sqlpad/sqlpad/docs/connections.md

 ?> As of 3.2.0 connections may be defined via application configuration.

-Every connection defined should provide a `name` and `driver` value, with driver equaling the value specified in the `driver` rows below. `name` will be the label used in the UI to label the connection.

-Field names and values are case sensitive.

-The connection ID value used can be any alphanumeric value, and is case-sensitive.
-This can be a randomly generated value like SQLPad's underlying embedded database uses, or it can be a more human-friendly name, or an id used from another source.

-How connections are defined in configuration depends on the source of the configuration.

 ?> **TODO** connection user replacement values need to be documented

 ### Via Environment Variable

-When using environment variables, connection field values must be provided using an environment variable with the convention `SQLPAD_CONNECTIONS__<connectionId>__<fieldName>`.
+When defining connections via environment variables, connection field values must be provided using an environment variable with the convention `SQLPAD_CONNECTIONS__<connectionId>__<fieldName>`.
 Note double underscores between `SQLPAD_CONNECTIONS`, `<connectionId>`, and `<fieldName>`.

-Both connection ID and field name values are case sensitive.
+All values (connectionId, fieldName, and value for the environment variable) are case sensitive.

+The connection ID value used can be any alphanumeric value.
+This can be a randomly generated value like SQLPad's underlying embedded database uses, or it can be a more human-friendly name, or an id used from another source.

+The fieldName referenced in the environment variable should correspond with a field key noted in the table below for the driver used.

 Boolean values should be the value `true` or `false`.

+Every connection defined should provide a `name` and `driver` value, with driver equaling the value specified in the `driver` rows below. `name` will be the label used in the UI to label the connection.

 Example for a MySQL connection with id `prod123`.